OpenSWE1R/swe1r-re/Build-Instructions.md

-# This article is WIP
+# This article is WIP: nothing of this works, images are poorly hotlinked

 It is assumed you have a working environment including C compiler which will work with CMake.
 It is also assumed that you have a working git installation and know how to use it.